spotinst/help/src/docs/spot-pc/getting-started/README.md

 ### VM Image Customization

-The second is a VM image building workflow which simplifies the creation of Vm images.
+The second is a VM image building workflow which simplifies the creation of VM images.
 These images are used as the basis for all host VMs in Spot PC.
 All applications and customizations are applied to the images and then Spot PCs automation engine uses the images in the management of host VM instances.

 **Select source image > Build temp VM > Customize temp VM > Capture temp VM as image > Assign new image to Spot Group**